Ericka Lamb, Assistant Director

 7. Is there a graduation ceremony?

-Yes, the photo above was taken during last year's ceremony, normally held during the month of May for our Graduates and their families.
+Yes, At Home In The Lowcountry's graduation ceremony is normally held during the month of May for our graduates and their families.

 Yes, some schools require a form to be signed by the association.
 There are homeschool proms available as well.

 9. Can my student participate in public school activities?